Matthizzone/Interactive-Lab-Hub/Lab 2/README.md

 ![Download Video Here](https://github.com/Matthizzone/Interactive-Lab-Hub/blob/Fall2021/Lab%202/IMG_0651.mp4)

+My clock displays two large numbers: the top (yellow) is the total number of humans that have ever been born.
+The bottom (red) is the total number of humans that have ever died.
+The numbers count up at the birth rate and death rate, respectively.

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.